 Oura is committed to creating tools that consumers and researchers can rely on.
-In light of this, we prioritized an internal validation study of the Oura Ring’s NTC temperature sensor.
+In light of this, we conducted an internal validation study, described in this blog, of the Oura Ring temperature sensor.

 As a result of this study, Oura’s temperature sensor was validated to measure changes as precisely as 0.13°C (0.234°F), every minute.
 Oura’s performance matches near-perfect with the research-grade iButton at >99% under lab conditions, and 92% under real world conditions.